mariofaragalla/Mesh-Communication-between-3-or-more-agents/README.md

 All agents are using one pipeline/address (can handle up to six other modules) for both sending and recieving.
 That's why the transmission scheme is used to ensure that there is no data collision.
 <br> The agents are classified into a leader and other agents(or nodes).
 This concept can be used in communication in multi-agent systems such as swarm robots.
-For now the leader and the nodes are statically allocated (we must specify from the beginning which agent is the leader and which ones are the agents).
+Currently the leader and the nodes are statically allocated (we must specify from the beginning which agent is the leader and which ones are the agents).

 ### Server:

-For now the server has only one task which is data logging, so basically its only duty is to monitor all the messages being sent or recieved to/from other agents by listening to the same address/pipeline that all other agents use for communication.
+For now the server has only one task which is [data logging](https://user-images.githubusercontent.com/55330224/110165399-8d8ca480-7dfb-11eb-9a1a-05a92ba9c824.mp4), so basically its only duty is to monitor all the messages being sent or recieved to/from other agents by listening to the same address/pipeline that all other agents use for communication.
 Data logging is impotant for online data visualization and in order to keep track of messages to detect if any data is lost during the whole transmission process.